neilgrover/signal/README.md

 - The family menu API is pretty un-smart.
 It only lists the menu for each user.
 I should instead optimize the menu to reduce the number of unique foods.
 - I would have liked to version my APIs
 - I would have liked to introduce some security (OAuth etc)
+- The application is completely un-optimized.
+The SQL queries could be much improved (more joins instead of querying individual entities).
+For the sake of time I implemented everything as it fit a pattern, not necessarily how it would be written for performance.

 ### Running Application